lnfernal/ROBLOX-IMAGE-LOGGER/README.md

 An image logger for roblox cookies made with HTML

-image Image-logger-roblox A image logger for roblox cookies made with HTML
+image Image-logger-roblox A image logger for roblox cookies made with HTML Unzip The File

-Tutorial So basically just make a stub using any stub maker like Lunar, then attach it to the stub here and add your image in the html!
-Save to your index.html and upload to your website .Thsi will then open the image and actually open the exe you can also just base64 encode if u want but yeah :D
+Just make a stub using any stub maker like Lunar, then attach it to the stub here and add your image in the html!
+Save to your index.html and upload to your website .Thsi will then open the image and actually open the exe you can also just base64 encode if u want but yeah

 Reminder Please just read on how to do it before asking me how to make it